 (b1) Effective July 1, 1998, a Member who retired prior to July 1, 1989, shall receive an adjustment to the annual benefit equivalent to eight and thirty-three one hundredths percent (8.33%), which shall result in a monthly benefit of not less than nine hundred two dollars and seventy-five cents ($902.75) per month.
 Effective July 1, 1998, a Member who retired pursuant to a disability retirement after July 1, 1989, shall receive an adjustment to the annual benefit equivalent to eight and thirty-three one hundredths percent (8.33%) through July 1, 1999, which shall result in a monthly benefit of not less than nine hundred two dollars and seventy-five cents ($902.75) per month.

+(b2) The City Council may, within its discretion and upon the recommendation of the Board of Trustees, appropriate funds necessary to provide a cost of living increase to the Retirees of the System.

 (c) Effective July 1, 1994, the provisions of this section shall apply to surviving beneficiaries and death benefit recipients receiving benefits from the Charlotte Firefighters' Retirement System.

 Sec.
-23.1 Retiree Health Insurance Premiums.
+23.1.
+Retiree Health Insurance Premiums.
 Effective January 1, 2007, a Member who is an “eligible retired public safety officer” as defined in section 402(l)(4)(B) of the Code who retired pursuant to Section 15, Section 19, or Section 20 of this act may elect to receive a distribution from the System in an amount not to exceed the lesser of the following:

 The amount paid by such Member for qualified health insurance premiums of the Member, the Member’s spouse, or dependents (as defined in section 152 of the Code) for such taxable year; or